-1 Knowledge of child growth and development
+1 Knowledge of child growth, child development, and relationships with families and the community

-- 1. Demonstrate knowledge of the major effects of genetics, health, nutrition, public policy, environment, and economics on child development. - 2.
-Identify the sequence of development and the milestones (e.g., social-emotional, cognitive, language, physical) for the typically developing child. - 3.
+- 1. Identify the major effects of genetics, health, nutrition, public policy, environment, and economics on child development. - 2.
+Identify the developmental stages (e.g., social-emotional, cognitive, language, physical) and the milestones for the typically developing child. - 3.
 Identify atypical development (e.g., social-emotional, cognitive, language, physical). - 4.
-Choose strategies for designing and implementing instructional practices to support typically and atypically developing young children. - 5.
-Identify the influences of substance abuse, physical abuse, and emotional distress on child development. - 6.
-Recognize ways in which children's early experiences and culturally transmitted knowledge contribute to individual differences in development and learning. - 7.
-Identify the influence of scientific research on theories of cognitive and social development, the principles of how children learn, and the development and implementation of instructional strategies.
+Identify and distinguish the influences of substance abuse, physical abuse, and emotional distress on child development. - 5.
+Identify diverse family systems and recognize their influences on children's early experiences which contribute to individual differences and development and learning. - 6.
+Identify the influence of scientific research on theories of cognitive and social development, the principles of how children learn, and the development and implementation of instructional strategies. - 7.
+Identify and apply strategies to involve families in their child's development and learning in all phases of school programs. - 8.
+Identify and apply strategies to facilitate family and community partnerships.

-2 Knowledge of foundations of early childhood (PreK-3) education
+2 Knowledge of the profession and foundations of early childhood (PreK-3) education

-- 1. Identify theorists, theories, and benchmarks in the fields of early childhood education and their implications for the classroom teacher of young children. - 2.
-Identify curriculum models of early childhood and elementary education programs in a variety of settings. - 3.
-Identify the impact of federal and state laws on education in the classroom (e.g., English for Speakers of Other Languages, Individuals with Disabilities Education Improvement Act).
+- 1. Identify theorists, theories, and developmental domains (e.g., physical, cognitive, social-emotional) in the fields of early childhood education and their implications for the classroom teacher of young children. - 2.
+Identify models of early childhood curriculum (e.g., Montessori, Creative Curriculum). - 3.
+Identify and analyze the impact of federal and state laws on education in the classroom (e.g., English for Speakers of Other Languages, Individuals with Disabilities Education Act). - 4.
+Identify professional organizations, websites, and scholarly journals in the field of early childhood education. - 5.
+Interpret professional standards set by early childhood and elementary educational organizations (e.g., National Association for the Education of Young Children, Association